chimeraApprepo/Chimera_App/plan.md

 ### 5. Bun vs. Node.js

-- **Concept**: Bun is a modern JavaScript runtime that is significantly faster than Node.js.
-ChainGPT's AgenticOS is built on Bun.
+- **Concept**: Bun is a modern JavaScript runtime that is significantly faster than Node.js, with faster startup times and lower memory footprint.
-- **Constraint**: You cannot use `npm install`.
-You must use `bun install`.
+- **Our Choice**: We use Bun as our package manager and runtime for performance benefits, especially for streaming responses.
+However, our code remains Node.js compatible.
+- **Usage**: Use `bun install` for dependencies and `bun run` for scripts.
 - **Link**: [Bun Documentation](https://bun.sh/docs)

 ### 6. Viem vs. Ethers.js